-If LIBOR determined under the ICE Method does not appear on the Designated Page as of 11:00 a.m.
-(London time) on an Adjustment Date, or if the Designated Page is not then available, LIBOR for that date will be the most recently published LIBOR determined under the ICE Method.
-In the event that any other entity assumes the administration of LIBOR from ICE, LIBOR shall be determined, in our sole discretion, either (i) on the basis of the succeeding administrator's LIBOR determination method, or (ii) by our designation of an alternative determination method or index that has performed, or that we expect to perform, in a manner substantially similar to the ICE Method.
-We will select an alternative index only if tax counsel advises us that the alternative index will not cause any affected Pass-Through Pools to lose their classification as grantor trusts.
-We can provide no assurance that any alternative LIBOR determination method or index will yield the same or similar economic results over the lives of the affected Pass-Through Certificates.
+If the BBA's Interest Settlement Rate does not appear on the Designated Reuters Page as of 11:00 a.m.
+(London time) on an Adjustment Date, or if the Designated Reuters Page is not then available, we will obtain the Interest Settlement Rate from Reuters' page "LIBOR01" or Bloomberg's page.
+If neither of those two pages publishes the Interest Settlement Rate for the Adjustment Date, LIBOR for that date will be the most recently published Interest Settlement Rate.
+If the BBA no longer sets an Interest Settlement Rate, we will designate an alternative index that has performed, or that we expect to perform, in a manner substantially similar to the BBA's Interest Settlement Rate.
+We will select an alternative index only if tax counsel advises us that the alternative index will not cause the related Pass-Through Pool to lose its classification as a grantor trust.